apache/cordova-docs/docs/en/edge/phonegap/events/events.deviceready.md

 deviceready
 ===========

-This is an event that fires when PhoneGap is fully loaded.
+This is an event that fires when Cordova is fully loaded.

     document.addEventListener("deviceready", yourCallbackFunction, false);

 Details
 -------

-This is a very important event that every PhoneGap application should use.
+This is a very important event that every Cordova application should use.

-PhoneGap consists of two code bases: native and JavaScript.
+Cordova consists of two code bases: native and JavaScript.
 While the native code is loading, a custom loading image is displayed.
 However, JavaScript is only loaded once the DOM loads.
-This means your web application could, potentially, call a PhoneGap JavaScript function before it is loaded.
+This means your web application could, potentially, call a Cordova JavaScript function before it is loaded.

-The PhoneGap `deviceready` event fires once PhoneGap has fully loaded.
-After the device has fired, you can safely make calls to PhoneGap function.
+The Cordova `deviceready` event fires once Cordova has fully loaded.
+After the device has fired, you can safely make calls to Cordova function.

 Typically, you will want to attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.